 If we are to define it briefly, the capital; It is the money put by the partners to cover the expenses of a company, or all commodities that can be converted into money.
 Capital shows the partnership (shareholder) structure of the company.
-Therefore, what are the considerations for the company’s capital in Turkey?

-For Whom Is Capital Needed?
+For Whom Capital is Needed?

 - There is no capital available to individual companies.

-- There is a clause on capital in the articles of association of capital companies.
+- There is a clause about capital in the articles of association of capital companies.
 In that article; The amount of capital, who committed, how many shares and the value of the shares are written in detail.